-F. Projected Recovery of Avoidable Transfers
+F. Projected Possible Recovery of Avoidable Transfers

-To the extent provided in the Cash Collateral Order, the Avoidance Actions are subject to the lien of the Bond Trustee.
+To the extent provided in the Cash Collateral Order, the Avoidance Actions are subject to the lien of the Bond Trustee, which has been assigned to the City of Trenton.
 From and after the Effective Date, the City of Trenton shall have sole discretion as to the liquidation, prosecution or other disposition of the Avoidance Actions.
 The City of Trenton shall report on a quarterly basis to the Debtor, the State of New Jersey, and any other interest parties that request reporting, with respect to the prosecution and liquidation of the Avoidance Actions.
 The report shall include the demands and any state court action, the amount in controversy, the status of the matter and, if applicable, the amount recovered.
-All fees and costs for pursuing Avoidance Actions will solely be paid from the proceeds of the Avoidance Actions all net proceeds from any of recoveries on the Avoidance Actions will be paid to the City of Trenton.
+All fees and costs for pursuing Avoidance Actions will solely be paid from theany proceeds of the Avoidance Actions all.
+All net proceeds from any of recoveries on the Avoidance Actions will be paid to the City of Trenton.